-The Government of Kenya is committed to ensure a clean, safe and healthy environment for its citizens.
-The Constitution of Kenya espouses the tenets, duties and responsibilities of the State agencies as well as private actors to prevent, mitigate and redress all forms of environmental degradation to promote sustainable development.
-The Government has reflected its commitment towards achieving sustainable development goals through economic blue prints such as the Big 4 Agenda as outlined in Medium Term Plan (MTP) III of Vision 2030.
+The Government of Kenya is committed in ensuring a clean, safe and healthy environment for its citizens.
+The Constitution of Kenya espouses the tenets, duties and responsibilities of state and non-state actors to safeguard, uphold and protect the environment and its natural resources to realize the growth of the green economy and promote sustainable development.

+The Government has reflected its commitment towards achieving sustainable development goals through economic blue prints such as the bottom up economic transformative agenda (BETA) model, Medium Term Plan (MTP) IV of Vision 2030.
 The Vision identifies oil and other mineral resources as a priority sector under the economic pillar to spur and maintain the Country's economic growth.
 The sector is projected to contribute 10% to the gross domestic product (GDP).

 The development of the Environmental and Social Impact Assessment (ESIA) Guidelines for the Mining Sector in Kenya has been necessitated by the need to integrate environmental, social, planning, safety, health and human rights considerations in mineral development activities.
-This integration would ensure that mining activities are conducted inclusively, responsibly and sustainably.
+This integration will ensure that mining activities are conducted inclusively, responsibly and sustainably.

-These Guidelines have been developed to inform regulators, environmental assessment experts, investors, mining communities and other stakeholders on the procedures and processes for undertaking ESIA for the mining projects.
-Further, the Guidelines provide the required reporting structure of an EIA report in tandem with the Environmental (Impact Assessment and Audit), Regulations, 2003 to ensure quality output.
-It is also notable that the Guidelines have emphasized the need for inclusive public consultation and participation, one of the salient features in ESIA processing and the mining cycle.
+This Guideline has been developed to inform regulators, environmental assessment experts, investors, mining communities and other stakeholders on the procedures and processes for undertaking ESIA for the mining projects.
+Further, the Guidelines provide the required reporting structure of an ESIA report in tandem with the Environmental (Impact Assessment and Audit), Regulations, 2003 to ensure quality output.
+It is also notable that the Guidelines have emphasized the need for inclusive public consultation and meaningful stakeholder engagement, one of the salient features in ESIA processing and the mining cycle.